fiaisis/k8s/README.md

 -------

 - `terraform apply` struggles with creating all the openstack VMs, this happens when doing it manually and is not related to terraform, it is due to cloud instability as far as we can tell.
+- The Kafka dependent containers, such as `JobController` and `RunDetection` may need to be manually restarted, if the Liveness and Health probes are not setup correctly.

 Updating different parts of the cluster
 ---------------------------------------